Next Generation Sequencing FAQ’s

 Sample type refers to type of nucleic acid you are submitting.
 In the case of user-made libraries, this refers to the source of your starting material, e.g. RNA, immunoprecipitated DNA, etc.

-Q: What is the difference between low-, mid-, and high-throughput sequencing?
+Q: What is the difference between low-, mid-, and high-output sequencing?

 The core offers several flavors of Illumina next generation sequencing.
-Low-throughput sequencing is performed on the MiSeq where less than 25 million reads is sufficient for the project.
-Low-throughput sequencing is often used to check libraries or for targeted sequencing experiments when high coverage for a few regions is required.
-Mid-throughput sequencing is performed on the NextSeq or the smaller (SP and S1) NovaSeq flow cells.
-Although more expensive than high-throughput sequencing, you are purchasing an entire flow cell so turnaround time is faster.
-High-throughput sequencing is performed on the larger (S2 and S4) NovaSeq flow cells.
+Low-output sequencing is performed on the MiSeq where less than 25 million reads is sufficient for the project.
+Low-output sequencing is often used to check libraries or for targeted sequencing experiments when high coverage for a few regions is required.
+Mid-output sequencing is performed on the NextSeq or the smaller (SP and S1) NovaSeq flow cells.
+Although more expensive than high-output sequencing, you are purchasing an entire flow cell so turnaround time is faster.
+High-output sequencing is performed on the larger (S2 and S4) NovaSeq flow cells.
 Here you purchase 5% increments of the flow cell so you will be combining with other projects and will need to wait for a flow cell to fill before running.
-High-throughput sequencing is the most cost effective sequencing.
+High-output sequencing is the most cost effective sequencing.
+Here is a comparison of our three Illumina sequencers in terms of their output, cycles, and reads.

 Q: What are the standard read-lengths per kit?